Darkrym/soc-tools/README.md

 - A Good Sysmon Config - I highly recommend Florian Roth's ([here](https://github.com/bakedmuffinman/Neo23x0-sysmon-config)) as he is the GOAT of detection logic
 ---

-### 2. OpenScanner
+### 2. NetTriage

-**OpenScanner** is a Python-based OSINT tool for scanning and analysing domains, IP addresses, and URLs.
+**NetTriage** is a Python-based OSINT tool for scanning and analysing domains, IP addresses, and URLs.
 It automates reputation checks, DNS resolution, WHOIS lookups, passive intelligence gathering, and safe payload interaction.

 #### Features
 - Separates logic for domains and IPs